-Use customer-managed storage accounts in Azure Monitor Log Analytics
+Use customer-managed storage accounts in Azure Monitor Logs

-Log Analytics relies on Azure Storage in various scenarios.
-This use is typically managed automatically.
-But some cases require you to provide and manage your own storage account, which is also known as a customer-managed storage account.
-This article covers the use of customer-managed storage for WAD/LAD logs, Azure Private Link, and customer-managed key (CMK) encryption.
+Azure Monitor Logs relies on Azure Storage in various scenarios.
+Azure Monitor typically manages this type of storage automatically, but some cases require you to provide and manage your own storage account, also known as a customer-managed storage account.
+This article describes the use cases and requirements for setting up customer-managed storage for Azure Monitor Logs and explains how to link a storage account to a Log Analytics workspace.

-We recommend that you don't take a dependency on the contents that Log Analytics uploads to customer-managed storage because formatting and content might change.
+We recommend that you don't take a dependency on the contents that Azure Monitor Logs uploads to customer-managed storage because formatting and content might change.

 Customer-managed storage accounts are used to ingest custom logs when private links are used to connect to Azure Monitor resources.
 The ingestion process of these data types first uploads logs to an intermediary Azure Storage account, and only then ingests them to a workspace.

-When you connect to Azure Monitor over a private link, Log Analytics agents are only able to send logs to workspaces accessible over a private link.
+When you connect to Azure Monitor over a private link, Azure Monitor Agent can only send logs to workspaces accessible over a private link.
 This requirement means you should: